kubecost/docs/audit.md

 Differences between these independant inputs and the cost model are expected to arise if the `cost-model` /metrics endpoint has not been consistently scraped over the measured time window.
 Other unexpected differences can be reported to <team@kubecost.com>

 ## Manual spot check
-We've created this guide to help you spot check costs and ensure they are costs are calculated as expected.
+We've created this guide to help you spot check cost metrics directly in Prometheus and ensure they are calculated as expected.

 1. **Identify a pod or namespace to audit.** In this example, we will audit the `default` namespace.
 2. **Open Prometheus console.** We recommend going directly to the underlying data in Prometheus for a manual audit.
 Complete the following steps to view the console for our bundled Prometheus: